LSBU-Robotics-Society/QR-code-Keychain/README.md

 # QRCode-Keychain
-A QRCode keychain for LSBU-RS
+A QRCode keychain for LSBU-RS.